Ellestial/100-days-of-code/r1-log.md

   * How to immediate envoke functions.
 You need to wrap the function with () to ensure it's not treated as a normal function, and then add an additional () to the end (in a similar manner that you normally would have to run foo() after declaring the function).
   * "strict mode"; is a way to make more stable, reliable code.
   * Closure is a complicated topic about being able to remember pieces of a scope after the function finishes running.

+## Day 62: May 8th, 2019

+**Today's Progress**: Finished You Don't Know JS - Up & Going, Chapters 2 and 3

+**Thoughts**: I can't get enough of You Don't Know JS.
+I feel like I"m learning a lot about the language that I knew nothing about.
+I'm the target audience for this book series, and I can't wait to read more.
+I'm going to balance Wes Bos's JavaScript 30 challenges with this reading so I can understand more fundamental things.
+The major thing I learned:
+  * Prototypes are ways for an object to use a related object's property as a fallback if the aforementioned object doesn't have the property called.
+An example of this is using toUpperCase() on a string, which is converted to a String object and then uses a reference to that String object's toUpperCase() property.